Quantum Distributed Complexity of Set Disjointness on a Line: Set Disjointness on a Line

 \item For each~$l$ with~$d - (j - t - 1) \le l \le d - 1$ (denoting a party from~$\Pi_d$), Bob applies the isometry~$U_{l, j}$ to the registers~$R_{l - 1, j - 1} \, A_{l, j - 1} \, L_{l + 1, j - 1}$ to get registers~$L_{l, j} \, A_{l, j} \, R_{l, j} $.

 \item For each~$l$ with~$d - (j - t - 1) \le l \le d$, Bob swaps registers~$R_{l - 1, j}$ and~$L_{ l, j} $.

 \end{enumerate} At this point, Bob holds the registers

 in the state implicitly specified by the subscripts.
 The registers are thus all in the state at the end of the~$(kd + d)$-th round in~$\Pi_d$.
-Bob sends all the registers \emph{except\/}~$A_{d, t + d} Y$ to Alice.
+Bob sends all the registers \emph{except\/}~$R_{d - 1, t + d} \, A_{d, t + d} Y$ to Alice.
 This concludes the~$(2k + 2)$-th round of~$\Pi$, and the simulation of the~$(k + 1)$-th block of rounds of~$\Pi_d$.

 At the end of the simulation of the~$(r/d)$-th block of rounds of~$\Pi_d$, Alice measures the registers~$A_{0, r} \, L_{1, r}$ as in~$\Pi_d$ to obtain the output.
+(As in~$\Pi_d$, this measurement may be controlled by the input register~$X$.)
 This completes the description of the two-party simulation.
 The correctness of the simulation follows by induction, by observing that Alice and Bob implement all the local operations and communication in~$\Pi_d$ in the correct order and with the correct registers.
 Lemma~\ref{lem-simulation} thus follows.